 It is believed that the Gray wolf originates from the Eurasian continent around a million years ago and migrated to North America approximately 750,000 years ago.
 They have since spread across the globe, and vary in shapes and sizes to suit whichever climate they are in.
 They are very adaptable creatures, and they are one of the few mammals to have survived the Ice Age.

-The Husky and the wolf are somewhat similar in their immediate appearance.
+The Husky and the wolf look very similar.
 They both have thick fur which keeps them protected from the elements, and under that fur they both have an under coat which insulates and retains their body heat.
 Another similarity in their appearance is that they have a similar shaped head, however, this is where their similarities end.

 The Husky is a large dog, however, the wolf is much larger and holds the title of the largest animal in the canine family.
 The Husky measures up to 23.5 inches tall from paw to shoulder, whereas the Gray wolf measures much taller between 26 and 32 inches.